 - Individual interests such as book clubs, movie groups, hiking, writers group, etc.

-The Danville-Alamo-Walnut Creek American Association of University Women Branch was chartered on June 13, 1969.
+The Danville-Alamo-Walnut Creek American Association of University Women Branch (DAW AAUW) was chartered on June 13, 1969.
 We promote equity for women and girls, lifelong education, and positive societal change.
 Over 240 members belong to our local branch.

 Our branch has a long history participating in and promoting the San Ramon Valley Unified School District.
 Click here to learn more.